 Before I jump into the pros and cons of mink lash extensions, I wanted to address eyelash serum vs eyelash extensions.
-My lovely friend, Robin Lamonte tried both and wrote a terrific article if you are trying to decide between the two.
 Both options yield different results so you will definitely find Robin’s review helpful.
 For me, I’m not great with doing something over a period of time.
 Lash extensions are an immediate change and more up my alley.

 How are Eyelash Extensions Applied?

 Unlike the strip lashes you get at the makeup counter, lash extensions are applied one lash at a time.
 Using a special and safe adhesive, each lash is glued to one of your natural lashes.
 Since lashes go through a growth cycle of growing and falling out, the lash extensions need to be refilled approximately once a month.
 If you only want to get them for an occasion, they will last approximately 6-8 weeks (the full lash cycle).

 You can choose the style with the length (6mm-17mm) and fullness you want by discussing it with your lash artist.
 Typically they can provide you with photos to choose from.
 You should also bring magazine photos the way you would to a haircut if there is a specific look you want.
 If you want them to look natural, choose a shorter length.
 If you want super thick and glam, you can have that too.

 Talk about the brand of lashes and the type of adhesive before your appointment.
 Tanja uses LashX Faux Mink lashes and LashX Adhesive, which is Paraben, Sulfate, Surfactant, Oil, Glycol, hydroquinone, and formaldehyde, cruelty and toxin free.
 It’s important to use safe products especially if you have sensitive eyes.
 You can have an allergic reaction to formaldehyde so make sure they aren’t using an adhesive that contains it.